obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Publish.md

 To change the favicon of your site, you can upload `png` icons of any size in the format of `favicon-32.png` or `favicon-32x32.png`.
 You can also upload the file `favicon.ico`.
 These files can be stored in any folder.
 The current recommendation (as of 2020) is to provide sizes `32×32`, `128x128`, `152×152`, `167x167`, `180x180`, `192x192`, and `196x196`.

+##### Custom JS

+If you wish to execute your own JavaScript code to change the visitor experience, or add various integrations like Discus!, Discourse, etc. you can do so by uploading `publish.js` inside the root of your vault.
+Note that these scripts will only run for visitors to your custom domain.

 ##### Disallow search engine indexing

 This option adds a meta noindex tag to all your pages so search engines like Google does not index your site.
 Note that search engines won't be able to index your site anyway if it's password protected.

+##### Google Analytics

+If you wish to setup Google Analytics for your site, first make sure your local laws and regulations allows.
+Then, you just need to put the tracking code, in the form of `UA-XXXXX-Y` into the text box and your site will automatically track page views.
+Note that Google Analytics is only available to visitors from your custom domain.

 ### Custom domain